garrypolley/django_generic_permissions/README.md

     return ALL_USER_DATA
 ```

 You will need to manually add/remove permissions to a user.
+Permissions are
+case insensitive.
 Example:

 ```python